|Console||Game Boy Advance|

 I mean, yeah.
 I know.
 As much praise as I had given to the previous game of the series, I SHOULD like this one.
 It’s not even a bad game.
 But there is just something about it that rubs me the wrong way.
 Why do I find myself BORED while playing this game?
 It’s something that I can’t get over.

 So Fire Emblem: The Sacred Stones is the second of the series to be released internationally and the eighth overall.
-Some fans hold this game in high regard in a similar manner to Fire Emblem.
+Some fans hold this game in high regard in a similar manner to The Blazing Blade.

 I should note that this is the very first Fire Emblem game I ever tried, and I was underwhelmed.
 It took me three tries before I finally decided to complete the game.